sdongchuanqi/Third-Party-Supervised-Aligner/README.md

 Note that, some aligners usually convert subword alignment results to word alignment results,but you shouldn't convert subword alignment to word alignment.

-Here we offer an subword alignment result which is used to finetune the mbert(https://huggingface.co/bert-base-multilingual-cased)
+Here we offer an subword alignment result coming from Maskalign[https://github.com/THUNLP-MT/Mask-Align] which is used to finetune the mbert(https://huggingface.co/bert-base-multilingual-cased)

 ### Finetune the pretrained model